Join us on Nov 7 for GraphQL Summit Virtual

 This means that a field can return more than one item—but it doesn't have to!
 A list might contain just one item, or even no items at all.
 But when an object has multiple bits of data that relate to just one of its fields, lists can be particularly useful.

-A list of nutrients, ("Dietary Fiber", "Vitamin C", "Manganese") strung out behind the blueberry they relate to.
+A list of nutrients, ("Dietary Fiber", "Vitamin C", "Manganese") strung out

 Let's add the nutrients field we saw above to the Fruit type.
 This new field allows us to express more than the single most prevalent vitamin or mineral that the fruit contains.
 We might use it to provide information about the three most concentrated nutrients in a fruit, and let this drive customers' purchasing decisions.